SOCIAL SIGNALPLAYBOOK

 The future of marketing won't be AI versus humans.
 It'll be creative teams using AI to explore more ideas, test more directions and move faster.
 While the final decisions will still come from people who understand culture, customers and the brand they're building.

-Creative teams will utilize AI for exploration and speed, while final decisions will remain with culturally informed humans.
+Creative teams will utilize AI for rapid exploration while humans will make informed cultural decisions.

 Original Context